tingold/pgdog/README.md

 [![CI](https://github.com/levkk/pgdog/actions/workflows/ci.yml/badge.svg)](https://github.com/levkk/pgdog/actions/workflows/ci.yml)

 PgDog is a transaction pooler and logical replication manager that can shard PostgreSQL.
-Spiritual successor to [pgcat](https://github.com/levkk/pgcat) and written in Rust, PgDog comes with a lot of the same features, like load balancing, failover and connection pooling.
-In addition, PgDog improves performance and adds new features like cross-shard queries, async protocol support, and sharded `COPY`.
+Written in Rust, PgDog is fast, secure and can manage hundreds of databases and hudreds of thousands of connections.

 ## Documentation

-&#128216; PgDog documentation can be **[found here](https://docs.pgdog.dev/).**
+&#128216; PgDog documentation can be **[found here](https://docs.pgdog.dev/)**.
+Any questions?
+Join our **[Discord](https://discord.gg/jf5A6VES)**.

 ## Quick start

-You can try PgDog by using Docker.
-Make sure to install [Docker Compose](https://docs.docker.com/compose/) and run the following:
+You can try PgDog using Docker.
+Install [Docker Compose](https://docs.docker.com/compose/) and run:

 ```
 docker-compose up